It Came from Hollywood

 It Came from Hollywood is a 1982 American comedy documentary film compiling clips from various B movies.
 Written by Dana Olsen and directed by Malcolm Leo and Andrew Solt, the film features wraparound segments and narration by several famous comedians, including Dan Aykroyd, John Candy, Gilda Radner, and Cheech and Chong.
 Sections of It Came from Hollywood focus on gorilla pictures, anti-marijuana films and the works of Ed Wood.
-The closing signature song was the doo wop hit "What's Your Name" by Don and Juan.